mietek/halcyon-website/pages/shootout/index.md

 ```

-#### Commentary
+### Commentary

-As expected, the results show deploy time is dominated by building the sandbox.
+Unsurprisingly, the results show first deploy times are dominated by building sandboxes.
+Halcyon attempts to mitigate the impact of sandbox build times:

 1. Once the sandbox is built, Halcyon archives it as part of the [sandbox layer](/guide/#sandbox-layer), which is restored during subsequent deploys.

-2. When building a new sandbox, Halcyon attempts to locate any previously built sandbox layers containing a subset of the required dependencies.
+2. When building a new sandbox, Halcyon locates previously built sandbox layers containing a subset of the required dependencies.
 Each matching layer is assigned a score, and the highest scoring layer is used as a base for the new sandbox.

 Halcyon supports building the application incrementally, by archiving and restoring the [build directory](/guide/#build-directory).
+A deploy involving an incremental build is expected to finish in under 30 seconds, plus actual build time.

-When no build is needed, the application is restored from a previously archived [install directory](/guide/#install-directory).
-This allows deploying each of the example applications in under 10 seconds.
+If no build is needed, the application is restored from a previously archived [install directory](/guide/#install-directory).
+This allows deploying any of the example applications in under 10 seconds.

 _hello-happstack_